Gothic cathedrals and churches: Rose windows

 Circular windows, called oculi, had existed in Roman times, and simple version had been used in Romanesque churches.
 One early example is Pomposa Abbey in Pomposa, Italy, from the 10th century.
 Gothic windows had a more important position, over the portal on the west end, and surpassed the earlier windows in size and complexity.
-The Abbey of Saint Denis had a small rose window on the west facade, above the three deep bays of the portals, an arrangement followed by subsequent cathedrals in France.
+The Abbey of Saint Denis had a small rose window on the west façade, above the three deep bays of the portals, an arrangement followed by subsequent cathedrals in France.
 In the 12th century, large rose windows were also added to the north and south transepts.
 The transept roses at Notre Dame date to 1250 (north) and 1260 (south).
 Besides Notre Dame, other notable Rayonnant windows were constructed at Reims Cathedral and Amiens Cathedral.
 These featured additional subdividing bars, arches and circles.
 From France, the rose window spread to Spain (Burgos Cathedral), England (Lincoln Cathedral) and Italy (Carrara Cathedral).
 The later Flamboyant rose windows became much more free in their designs, with sinuous, double-curved bars.
 Examples are found at Beauvais Cathedral (early 16th century).